mattdp/mnemonic/README.md

   how could you have dealt with them better? what's one thing you learned?
 --

-survey - one time doing one session of question answers question - one question, survey has_many of them answer - answer, question has_one of them

-make survey each time, questions persistant answer has_one survey has_one question and then answer attributes

-survey
-  timestamps
-  notes
-  *have a basic method to print the questions and answers from a survey

-question
-  text of question (string)
-  answer_type text|integer
-  ordering (1 first, 10 last, tie arbitrary)

-answer
-  content_text (text)
-  content_integer (integer)
-  answer_type [:one_to_ten, :freeform]
-  *have a get_answer method that does any necessary selecting/casting

---

 interesting brainstorm for what to try with game i created that fizzled out instead of playing to make the rules rate what productivity/activity is like